GuidanceMantras/GuidanceMantras/README.md

 - There are lots of government jobs for engineering degree holder in Civil/Electrical/Mechanical via SSC(Staff Selection Committe)/(State)PSC
 - Always remember government exams are not tough, but it is competative.
 More people wants government jobs. so
 - Yes, there are lots of struggles to get government job, but that struggle is less compared to struggle in working for private company after 30 years old.
 When you are young and in 20's, you can take risk and struggle to get a good job, not after 30 years old.
+- Many people in private jobs levae their job to write government jobs and also some people write government jobs while working in private jobs

 ### Government Exams
 - Start preparing for government exams at 20(3 years degree) or 21 years old(4 years degree)
 - Some government jobs are not good in the first 5-10 years, after that government jobs are best in life